Fluoride: An Invisible Killer

 Then visit their web sites.
 I did this for the largest bottlers in the Phoenix area and learned exactly nothing about the content of the water they are selling.
 I also learned that many are owned by larger companies, such as Perrier.
 And that they have "zero point zero" (ie. no) interest in communicating with the people who buy their product.
 On the Perrier site there was no way to contact them.
 No forms to fill out, no email addresses to use and, when I used my Internet knowledge to send to standard email addresses that every domain usually has I still got exactly zero response.
 Why?!
 Think about it...

-I finally went with Sedona Springs because they told me the (low and naturally occuring) Fluoride content of their spring water.
+I finally went with Sedona Springs because they told me the (low and naturally occurring) Fluoride content of their spring water.
 [Free plug: Sedona Springs, 602-254-0000]

 We encourage everyone to adopt this approach as well.
 Check the chemical analysis of your local water bottlers online.
 If some or all of your local brands are not on the list, try to contact your local bottlers/sellers.
 Ask them for a chemical analysis of their water, and especially the fluoride content.

 Above all, only trust (ie. drink the water of) bottlers who tells you the Fluoride concentration of their water.
 Typically they print their phone number on the bottle.
 Call them and ask for a detailed analysis of their water.